Banns, Special Licenses, and Common Licenses in the 18th Century

 What's your pick for the best wedding: elope to Scotland, have the banns read, or obtain a license?

-The topic for this research interest section is special licenses to marriage, something we read quite often in historical romance novels.
+The topic for this research interest section is on licenses to marriage.
+A special license is something we read quite often in historical romance novels, but how common was it, and would it have been used/acquired how our heroes typically do in these novels?
 There were three ways to marry: a traditional ceremony after the reading of the banns, elope to Scotland, or license (common license or special license).
 A license, be it common or special, allowed great flexibility as to how, when, and where a couple married, but it was difficult to obtain and rare, despite how often we read it in novels.
 While the focus of this is on the special license, I'll touch on banns, as well, to put things into perspective.

 In The Earl and The Enchantress, our hero and heroine marry by special license for the sole purpose of expediting the wedding so that Lizbeth's family may begin their lengthy return trip south before the winter months affect their travel.
 There was no reason to rush, but had they waited for the banns to be read, it would have delayed the family's travel by an entire month, pushing them far too close to winter for safe travel.